the fp is business-communications

 Customs tend to be conservative.
 Advance appointments and courtesy are appreciated, although Costa Ricans are rarely punctual.
 It is preferable to have some knowledge of Spanish, although many locals speak English.
 The best months for business visits are November and December; avoid the last week of September, which is the end of the financial year.

 Traditional niceties – professional titles, business cards, house gifts, and so on – are still appreciated in Costa Rica.
-Spanish speakers should be careful with the informal you, “tu”; in Costa Rica, even children are referred to as “usted”.
+Spanish speakers should be careful with "tu" (the informal you) in Costa Rica, as even children are referred to as "usted".

 Costa Ricans value "playing well with others" highly, and go to great lengths to avoid conflict.
 Foreigners who argue aggressively, raise their voices or directly criticize others are seen as socially inept or offensive and best avoided.
 Stay calm in negotiations and couch disagreements in such a way that the other party can save face, and your diplomacy will inspire further cooperation.

-Risky ventures rarely go over well in Costa Rica, so take time to discuss any safety nets backing up your business plan.
-Best months for business visits are November and December; avoid the last week of September, which is the end of the financial year.
+Risky ventures rarely go well in Costa Rica, so take time to discuss any safety nets backing up your business plan.

 New industries include aluminium production, following the discovery of a large bauxite deposit.
 Oil imports and hydroelectricity meet the bulk of the country's energy needs.
 Tourism dominates the service sector and is the most important source of foreign exchange earnings, with the service industry responsible for around 75% of GDP.